 What is Building and Construction Site Management?

-Building and Construction Site Management is a field of study in business focused on the operations, resource management, and management of construction projects.
+Construction and Building Site Management is a field of study in business focused on the operations, resource management, and management of construction projects.
 The Building and Construction Site Management degree track prepares students to prudently manage, inspect, and supervise a wide range of projects from small construction projects, high rise buildings, and a variety of associated projects.
 A Building and Construction Site Management major will gain academic knowledge and hands-on experience to understand: project management, site safety, personnel management, labor relations, construction documentation, diversity training, resource management, cost control, scheduling, loss mitigation, bid strategies, construction insurance, bonding policies, laws, regulations, accident management, and communication skills.

 In terms of educational requirements, Building and Construction Site Management degree holders will have typically studied the following courses while in college: